sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 This function calculates the maximum discount between a user’s personal discount and a site-wide promotion, returning a default value of 0 if neither is present.

 My brain is refusing to even try to understand what’s going on here.
-There’s so much nesting and repetition, it’s hard to see whether this code is doing anything at all.
+There’s so much nesting and repetition that it’s hard to see whether this code is doing anything at all.

 Let’s try to simplify it a bit: